Body mass index (BMI) is a measure used to define body weight status (normal, overweight and obese).

 30.0 and greater

 Many studies link BMI to breast cancer risk.
-However, BMI affects risk for pre- and postmenopausal women differently.
+However, BMI affects risk differently before and after menopause.

 Although being overweight or obese may lower breast cancer risk before menopause, weight gain should be avoided.
 Most breast cancers occur after menopause.
 Any weight you gain before menopause may carry into your postmenopausal years.

 A meta-analysis that combined the results of four studies found postmenopausal women who were heavy had a 70 percent greater risk of estrogen receptor-positive breast cancer compared to those who were lean.
 However, these heavier women did not have an increased risk of estrogen receptor-negative breast cancers .